 - The flu is one that nobody wants to have, young or old.
 Having a high temperature, aches and pains and even queasiness are all symptoms of the flu.
 Stick to lots of fluids to prevent dehydration and mainly bland foods that have less texture and are not very spicy.

-- Fluids are so necessary when your baby has diarrhea as they can become quite dehydrated.
-It is best to stick to binding foods that are not as runny like plain pasta, rice or banana.
-Try to stay away from sweet ingredients too as sugar can worsen diarrhea.
+- Fluids are so necessary when your baby has diarrhoea as they can become quite dehydrated.
+It is best to stick to binding foods that are not as runny - like plain pasta, rice or banana.
+Try to stay away from sweet ingredients too as sugar can worsen diarrhoea.